 Notice the texture of this eggless chocolate cake?
 Its light, airy, moist and soft.
-Unlike other chocolate cakes which can be dense when made eggless or lacking in flavour, this was sooo good that even Denver who is pretty good at this stuff, couldn’t tell that it was eggless.
+Unlike other chocolate cakes which can be dense when made eggless or lacking in flavor, this was sooo good that even Denver who is pretty good at this stuff, couldn't tell that it was eggless.

 P.S.
 This cake tastes even better the next day

 - Eggless Chocolate Brownies - a reader favourite!